-These rock garden ideas will inspire you to create your very own – and it's just as well that autumn actually makes the perfect time to start building a rockery.
+These rock garden ideas will inspire you to create your very own – and there are many reasons why rockeries are so attractive.

 1. Build tiers in a sloped garden

-Sloped gardens present lots of wonderful opportunities for rock gardens – use stones of roughly the same size to create a spectacular tiered display, filling the spaces between the rocks generously with rock garden plants of different heights and sizes.
+Incorporating rock gardens into sloped garden ideas is a great idea to add interest to uneven sites – use stones of roughly the same size to create a spectacular tiered display, filling the spaces between the rocks generously with rock garden plants of different heights and sizes.

 2. Use a natural planting scheme in a large rockery